TommyChangUMD/cpp-boilerplate-v2/README.md

 Download vscode from https://code.visualstudio.com/docs/?dv=linux64_deb.

-To install and it on your Ubuntu, do
+To install and run it on your Ubuntu, assuming the downloaded debian file is `code_1.81.1-1691620686_amd64.deb`, do:

 ``` bash
 cd ~/Downloads